The following professionals lent their expertise to this article:

 How do I know if a course is accredited?

-When learning more about a school, look for information on accreditation on the school’s website.
-If it’s still difficult to find information about accreditation, contact the school directly.
-Federal financial aid is available only to accredited schools, which is important if cost is a major factor in your decision.
-Medical assistant programs are accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the ABHES.
-The American Association of Medical Assistants (AAMA) offers certification to graduates of CAAHEP and ABHES programs.
+You’ll find accreditation information on the school’s website or by contacting the school directly.
+Look for accreditation from the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the ABHES, which will qualify you to sit for The American Association of Medical Assistants (AAMA) exam.
 Other medical assistant certifications include those from the American Medication Certification Association (AMCA) and the National Certified Medical Assistant (NCMA) program.

 What are a medical assistant’s roles and responsibilities?